Location: International, Work Remotely or Nairobi, Kenya

 - Ability to undertake international travel, depending on the evolution of the Covid-19 pandemic.

-- Interested in hiring a local citizen from sub-Saharan Africa; East African strongly preferred
+- Interested in hiring a local citizen from sub-Saharan Africa, especially East Africa.

 - Prior experience leading or managing project(s) of similar scope, scale, and complexity.

 - Familiarity with public health, HCD, and ASRH — and especially nuances around rights, gender, safeguarding, and ethics.

 - Strong visual communication and presentation skills.